Olatubosun/rocksdb.docs/WriteUnprepared-Transactions.md

-This document presents the implementation details for moving memtable writes from the prepare phase to unprepared phase when the write batch is still being written to.
+This document presents the initial design for moving memtable writes from the prepare phase to unprepared phase when the write batch is still being written to.

+> _WriteUnprepared_ are to be announced as production-ready soon.

 # Goals